jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/us/connecticut-coronavirus-cases.html.html.md

 </div>

-At least 1 new coronavirus death and 140 new cases were reported in Connecticut on July 31.
-Over the past week, there have been an average of 148 cases per day, an increase of 71 percent from the average two weeks earlier.
+No new coronavirus cases were reported in Connecticut on Aug.
+1. Over the past week, there have been an average of 148 cases per day, an increase of 71 percent from the average two weeks earlier.

-As of Saturday afternoon, there have been at least 49,810 cases and 4,432 deaths in Connecticut since the beginning of the pandemic, according to a New York Times database.
+As of Sunday morning, there have been at least 49,810 cases and 4,432 deaths in Connecticut since the beginning of the pandemic, according to a New York Times database.

 <div id="map" class="g-asset g-graphic g-constrain-source g-state-map g-map g-asset-width-bleed" style="">